ari-khoudary/contextCues/analysis/pilot_analysis.md

 hello! if you are looking for the source code to produce the results displayed below, you should navigate to the `.Rmd` version of this document.

+# model specs

+model data come from a simulation of 100 subjects performing the task. each simulated subject completes 100 trials for the 80% cue and 50 trials for the 50% cue.
+RTs were log-transformed and z-scored within subject. all choice data is forced choice (i.e., sign of the accumulator at trial end if a boundary hadn’t been reached).

+simulations were run with coherence=0.5395, thinning=12, and threshold=5. coherence & threshold values were determined in a separate “model calibration” analysis linked in my notebook. this combination led to the model performing at 70% accuracy based on visual evidence only without any noise durations, just forward & backward masking of each signal frame with noise

 # data tidying